Australian rules football during the world wars: World War I

 In March 1915, the VFL voted on whether or not to suspend the 1915 season, but voted in favour of playing by 13 votes to four.
 The season began on 24 April, the day before Australian troops landed at Gallipoli.
 Attendances were poor throughout the year.

 St Kilda changed their club colours because their traditional red, white and black colours were the same as the German Empire.
 Their new colours of black, red and yellow were chosen as support to Australia's ally Belgium, where a group of St Kilda players were serving.

 The 1916 season was heavily affected by the war.
 Only four clubs, Carlton, Collingwood, Fitzroy and Richmond, competed in the league.
 The other clubs withdrew from the competition, both out of Australian patriotism and as a result of player shortage.
 Despite finishing the home and away season in last place, Fitzroy won the Grand Final that year.

 Both Geelong and South Melbourne returned to the league in 1917, while St Kilda and Essendon made their comeback in 1918.
 Melbourne spent the longest time out of the league, missing three seasons before rejoining the VFL in 1919.

 The West Australian Football League (WAFL) continued to play throughout the war; however due to a lack of players and very poor on-field records North Fremantle and Midland Junction were forced to disband after the 1915 and 1917 seasons respectively.
 Neither was to return after the war, though attempts to revive Midland Junction were made in the 1920s.

-The South Australian Football League (SAFL) suspended play in favour of a "patriotic competition" between 1916 and 1918.
+The South Australian Football League (SAFL) went into recess after the 1915 season and suspended play for the duration of the World.
+However, an non-sanctioned Association called the South Australian Patriotic Football League organised a "patriotic competition" between 1916 and 1918.